 People become homeless for a variety of reasons including relationship breakdowns or being asked to leave by family.
 The loss of a job can mean that the rent is no longer affordable on housing benefit alone and can quickly lead to the loss of a person’s home.
 Other factors include alcohol or mental health issues, welfare reform, and domestic abuse.

 These all contribute to a challenging mix of life events which can affect people from all walks of life.
 They could happen to any one of us, we may never know how close others are to becoming homeless.
 At the same time, council budgets across the country are being squeezed, and further cuts can be expected.
 The demand for suitable housing is in short supply.

 Private rented properties have increased in cost whilst standards of repair have fallen.
 Reduced social housing stock is increasingly difficult to secure in new build schemes.
 The housing pathway for those who need Council support has blockages at every stage.
 We at Bristol Breakfast Rotary Club have recognised the need and have taken on tackling homelessness as one of our signature themes.
 In the past, we have provided funds and volunteers to local charities such as Independent People 1625 and Caring in Bristol particularly during the Christmas periods.
 Over the last few months, we have been involved with a number of projects.

-Our 2019 Dragon Boat Festival raised monies for Caring in Bristol to support their new hostel project at the Friend’s Meetinghouse, which will provide an extra 24 beds during this year.
+Our 2018 and 2019 Dragon Boat Festival raised monies for Caring in Bristol to support their new hostel project at the Friend’s Meetinghouse, which will provide an extra 24 beds during this year.
 For further details on how to get involved seehttps://www.bristolrotarydragons.org/

 In the meantime, if you have energy and enthusiasm and you or your business would like to get involved in tackling homelessness in Bristol do get in touch at firstname.lastname@example.org